RazTamir/bugzilla-reports-tool/README.md

 # bugzilla-reports-tool

-This tool will allow you to create a Quality dashboard for your product.
+This tool will allow you to create a Quality dashboard for your product and send (weekly) reports with bug status.
 An exeample of this dashboard:

 ![alt text](https://github.com/RazTamir/bugzilla-reports-tool/blob/master/Screenshot%20from%202019-09-16%2017-07-19.png)

+## Quality dashboard
-## Usage:
+### Usage:
 The quality dashboard is fully automated and the template Google Spreadsheet can be found here - https://docs.google.com/spreadsheets/d/1h62gN1fINImncOmLCVVTSVZJOrtjdLqik8gSTdVNYJw/edit?usp=sharing

 1. Copy this template and add your team name in the titie --> <"YOUR TEAM NAME"> QE - Quality Dashboard